NorthStarUAS/GCS/README.md

-# RC UAS Ground Station Interface
+# NorthStarUAS Ground Station Interface

 Provides a web based operator interface to the RC UAS autopilot system.
 The front end web pages work in conjunction with a backend